EchNet/snatch-and-grab/README.md

 Indexer

 - Add categorization: city, monument, radio station, incident
-- Drop MongoDB database!
-- Scrape control is driven by URI list
+- Drive scraper by URI list downloaded from S3
+- Make MongoDB database output optional - write to file instead
 - Condense the scraper and the indexer phases into one, bulking scrapes as well as index upserts.
 - Create indexer AMI
 - Run indexer on a schedule.
 - Add indexer support for additional languages
-- Figure out how dynamic system state is managed
-- Indexer auto-switches to the new index on completion.
+- Indexer updates system configuration with the new index on completion.

 Query

-- Query pulls index setting from dynamic system state
+- Query pulls index mappings from dynamic system state
 - Add query support for additional languages
 - Filter query by category (point of interest, region, other)
-- Add tiers to API results: close by, further, a short walk away.

 Server
-- Separate API from assets
+- Serve assets directly through nginx
+- Set up periodic maintenance of server machine: log export
 - Deploy HTTPS

 Client
 - Google Map integration
 - UI supports a language setting.
-- UI supports tiers.
-- Test on Safari
+- Add enablement instructions.
 - Test on IE
 - UI beautification